Jessicashinjo/Phaser_Guide/README.md

  - Body- This is an invisible object attached to your sprite.
 Physics will be applied to your sprite using the body.
  - [Group](http://phaser.io/docs/2.6.0/Phaser.Group.html) - Multiple of the same sprite.
 The same physics can be applied to the entire group.
  - Asset - Anything that you add to your game.
 For example: Artwork and audio.
+ - Physics Engine - It allows your player to run, jump, fall, etc through velocity and gravity.
+It is also what detects collision between 2 objects in your game.
+In advanced physics engines you can even have your player swing on ropes.

 ## Physics Engines

 Picking the right physics engine for your game is one of the most important things you will do.
-You should use the Physics Arcade engine unless you have special circumstances.
+You should use the Physics Arcade engine unless you have special curcumstances.
 Physics Arcade can do almost anything you will need and the docs/examples are extensive.
 Below is an explanation of the differences between Physics Arcade and P2 Physics.

 #### [Physics Arcade](http://phaser.io/docs/2.6.0/Phaser.Physics.Arcade.html)
- - Easier to use than P2 with easy to understand documentation and numerous examples.
+ - Easier to use than P2 with easy to understand documenation and numerous examples.
  - Uses plain English to describe physics.
  - The body of a sprite is represented by an invisible box.
 You can increase or decrease the size of the box but it will always be a box and not the outline of your sprite.
  - You can do everything but extremely complex physics.